Mouse models

 High-resolution episcopic microscopy

-We have newly acquired high-resolution episcopic microscopy (HREM) technology for the study of whole embryonic and adult brains.
+We have acquired high-resolution episcopic microscopy (HREM) technology for the study of whole embryonic and adult brains.
 HREM is a block-facing serial sectioning imaging technique in which samples are embedded in resin and sectioned within the body of a fluorescence microscope using an automated microtome.
 Therefore, HREM does not require the need of clearing or optical sectioning.
 The result is a multi-fluorescence 3D brain where brain regions are modelized.
 24 brain structures are routinely segmented by manual annotations but we are in the process of developing artificial intelligence tools to automate segmentation (collaboration with Dr. Alain Lalande).

 Cellular models